 I'll do this really quickly because we only have a couple minutes and there are a couple questions.
 So HelpSystems, we have Security Professional Services that we offer on the IBM i.
 Here I’ll talk about a risk assessment and putting together a plan, you know for CCPA and that can be a saving grace for you.
 We do risk assessments for the IBM i, we also do penetration testing, which is really validating the risks, we do architecture where we go a bit more in depth and develop a custom plan for you to kind of approach and figure out how to take care of the risks that maybe you've identified through risk assessment.
 Then we also have remediation where we help you work through all of the different security issues and correct them as we go along, and then we have two managed services.
 We have Managed Services, which is, think of it as outsourcing, paying attention to security on a regular basis to us and what we do is we will do monthly reports where we check on 10 key security indicators and give you a summary of what we've discovered and anything that we've noticed and where we go from there.

-Also, we do Single Sign-On (SSO) Managed Services, which we help you implement single sign-on for eliminating passwords to your IBM i, and that I'm just going to suffice it to say that we also have a number of software solutions out there from compliance reporting, to self-service password reset, to privileged access management, to perimeter access control through Exit Point Manager, to Multi-Factor Authentication, secure managed file transfer, native Antivirus protection on the IBM i, we have a lot of software solutions for various problems that pop up when it comes to security on your IBM i, so I'm just going to leave it at that Carol and quickly get to these last two questions here as we go.
+Also, we do Single Sign-On (SSO) Managed Services, which we help you implement single sign-on for eliminating passwords to your IBM i, and that I'm just going to suffice it to say that we also have a number of software solutions out there from compliance reporting, to self-service password reset, to privileged access management, to perimeter access control through Exit Point Manager, to Multi-Factor Authentication, secure managed file transfer, native Antivirus protection on the IBM i, we have a lot of software solutions for various problems that pop up when it comes to security on your IBM i, so I'm just going to leave it at that.

 And here's the questions that we have.
 Today people pull tons of data to Excel for analysis.
 It seems that this could be a terrible liability for corporations, and it seems like it would be almost impossible to track all those instances of personal data.
 Thoughts on those two comments there.